ttornike1991/aws-bootcamp-cruddur-2023/journal/week1.md

 **End-of-file**

-# 4 Run the dockerfile CMD
+# 4 Run the dockerfile CMD  as an external script

 ![Run the dockerfile CMD as an external script](https://user-images.githubusercontent.com/100797221/220750861-22c5fff7-6a82-4bf7-bf28-c941bf316301.png)